rgildiaz/ITI/projects/gravwell/README.md

 ### It's FOSS

-Having the option of using Gravwell for free is great.
+Despite the complaints I have, the option of using Gravwell for free is great.
 As a platform for storing and analyzing log data, Gravwell is about as good as it gets for free.
-Also, since it is open source, it's relatively easy to add features you need or modify the software to your liking.
+Also, since it is [open source](https://github.com/gravwell/gravwell), it's relatively easy to add features you need or modify the software to your liking.

 ## Alternative Software